 Spring/Summer Phase (April 1 to August 1, 2017):

-Small groups will run between April to November 2017.
+Small groups will run from April to August 2017.
 Each small group will have two faculty and four trainees.
 Small group meetings will each be approximately 90 minutes and will be scheduled twice monthly using video teleconference and a web-based slide sharing site.
 Trainees will spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.

 Residential course (August 7 to August 11, 2017):